-In years where plan asset losses require further increases in contributions, Tier IV employees' contributions may increase by half the necessary increase in rates (up to 2%).
+\ In years where plan asset losses require further increases in contributions, Tier IV employees' contributions may increase by half the necessary increase in rates (up to 2%).
 All Tier IV employees must contribute 1% to the Defined Contribution (DC) portion of the Hybrid Plan and may elect additional contributions of up to 3% of salary to the DC portion.
 Effective July 1, 2023 through June 30, 2024, retirement contributions for Tier IV members increased 2% (from 5% to 7%).
-This increase is temporary and is a result of less than expected performance of plan assets.
-Asset performance will be re-evaluated during 2024 and any adjustment of employee contributions will be made at that time.
+This increase was temporary and was a result of lower than expected performance of plan assets during the prior plan year.
+The additional contribution requirement was suspended on July 1, 2024, as asset performance exceeded earnings targets during the current plan year.